Apple Pay Module

 button: {

-container: 'apple-pay-button', // unique identifier of your button element
+container: 'apple-pay-button', // Must match the id of your placeholder element

 style: 'black',